emissary-ingress/emissary/reference/core/resolvers.md

 # Service discovery configuration

-Service discovery is how applications and (micro)services are located on the network.
+Service discovery is how applications and services are located on the network.
 In a cloud environment, services are ephemeral, so a real-time service discovery mechanism is critical.
 Ambassador Edge Stack uses information from service discovery to determine where to route incoming requests.

 ## Ambassador Edge Stack support for service discovery